cython/cython/docs/language_basics.rst

 * You don't need to (and shouldn't) declare exception values for functions which return Python objects.
 Remember that a function with no declared return type implicitly returns a Python object.
+(Exceptions on such functions are implicitly propagated by returning NULL.)

 Checking return values of non-Cython functions
 ----------------------------------------------